abaeyens/image-processing/RCJ_2014/README.md

 TODO?
 -----
 * code line following algo using mmal libraries so it runs on the GPU - preferably at 90fps?
-* community efforts are greatly appreciated.
+* any community efforts are greatly appreciated.